TGAC/COPO-documentation/retrieval/copo-api.rst

 type as shown in the table below.

 Most of the API endpoints can be queried by a desired standard.
 See the **Available Standards for Records** table below for the record types that can be queried in each standard.
+This enhances interoperability since systems may be compliant with other standards.

-To query multiple standards, provide them as a ``%2C%20`` separated in the API :abbr:`URL (Uniform Resource Locator)`.
+To query by multiple standards, provide them as a ``%2C%20`` separated in the API :abbr:`URL (Uniform Resource Locator)`.
 ``%2C%20`` is the encoding URL for the comma (,) character.

 For example, to query the endpoint in the standards - Darwin Core (DWC), European Nucleotide Archive (ENA) and